Cloud10-Loyality/cloud10Loyality/readme.md

-# Cloud10 Loyality Management Syestem
+# Cloud10 Loyalty Management System

 Cloud10 LMS (Loyalty Management System) is a platform that helps businesses to integrate, implement and manage their loyalty programs.
 It provides a centralized platform for tracking customer interactions, managing rewards and incentives, and analyzing customer behavior and preferences.
 The system is designed as a pluggable module for Channels or Booking Engines of the hospitality domain.